 I thought that this week I’d go for something a lot more fitting weather-wise.
 ICE CREAM.
 Well, maybe it’s ice cream but it doesn’t involve cream, eggs or even cornstarch.
-Technically it should have one of those names that brands have to use when they make sketchy diet ice cream and call it ‘frozen dessert’.
+Technically it should have one of those names that brands have to use when they make something which doesn’t meet the legal definition for ice cream and have to call it ‘frozen dessert’.
 But, uhhh, that’s not an incredibly appetising name.

 Let’s stick with ice cream.